joshtynjala/actionscript-3.0-developers-guide/security/cross-scripting.md

 [Author (developer) controls](WS5b3ccc516d4fbf351e63e3d118a9b90204-7c96.html).

 The `frameRate` property is a special case—any SWF file can read the `frameRate` property.
-However, only those in the Stage owner’s security sandbox (or those granted permission by a call to the `Security.allowDomain()` method) can change the property.
+However, only those in the Stage owner's security sandbox (or those granted permission by a call to the `Security.allowDomain()` method) can change the property.